mogith-pn/Clarifai-Crewai/readme.md

-# 🚀 Clarifai CrewAI Marketing Agent
+# 🚀 Clarifai CrewAI Agents

 This repository demonstrates how to build an AI-powered marketing crew using [CrewAI](https://github.com/joaomdmoura/crewAI) and [Clarifai's LLM](https://www.clarifai.com/) capabilities.
 The project showcases automation of marketing tasks through collaborative AI agents.